Why not read our Retirement Reviews.

 Antigua is very similar to San Miguel de Allende in Mexico.

 The city is laid out in a ‘standard’ square pattern, with streets running north to south and from east to west, with a central square.
-The Central Park (Parque Central) is the heart of the city and a popular gathering spot.

 Due to its popularity amongst tourists (and its very well developed tourism infrastructure), Antigua is often used as a base for visiting other tourist areas in Guatemala and Central America.